 - ZSL are currently monitoring spawning locations of fish species, the smelt, in the upper tidal river and are providing samples to Royal Holloway to discover the content of micro plastics.

 There has been no strategic or temporal study of microbeads on the Thames or Medway Estuaries.
 However with the ban coming in 2018 presents a key point to start to monitor the improvement such interventions make on the environment.

-See How we have been getting on.
+Check out the project YouTube channel to how we have been getting on.
 Medway film.
 Thames Film

 Specific sites will be given to confirmed attendees, timings are for planning purposes.
 Weather may cause surveying to be cancelled.